Click the scales for TimsLaw.com homeTimsLaw.com

 Calling around, price shopping

-People often call me and want to know detailed fee info before they tell me anything about their situation.
-I often wonder if such callers are engaged in Price Shopping for employment law consultation services.
+People often call me and want to know detailed fee info before we consult, because such callers are engaged in Price Shopping for employment law services.

-Do such callers believe that any lawyer will give them essentially the Same Advice, and price should be the determining factor in choosing whom to consult with?
+Do such callers believe that any lawyer will give them essentially the Same Advice, and price should be the determining factor?
 Law is not an exact science.
 It’s a mixture of science and art, because we are dealing with the vague meaning of words (contained in laws and court decisions and documents and conversations) and people’s motives and actions, rather than the hard reality of tangible things like bones and rocks and chemicals.
 Every lawyer may approach things differently.

-I prefer to learn a little bit about a caller’s situation before getting into fees.
+I prefer to learn a little bit about a caller’s situation before getting into fees for ongoing legal work.
 Please see my procedure for handling your call, where I explain what tends to happen in my office when my phone rings.

 Many people want or expect a free consult, but I only oblige sometimes …